istio/istio.io/content/docs/setup/kubernetes/upgrade/index.md

 ---
 title: Upgrading
-description: Demonstrates how to upgrade the Istio control plane and data plane independently.
+description: Upgrade the Istio control plane and data plane independently.
 weight: 5
 aliases:
     - /docs/setup/kubernetes/upgrading-istio/
 keywords: [kubernetes,upgrading]
 ---

-This page describes how to upgrade an existing Istio deployment (including both control plane and sidecar proxy) to a new release of Istio.
+Follow this flow to upgrade an existing Istio deployment, including both the control plane and the sidecar proxies, to a new release of Istio.
 The upgrade process may install new binaries and may change configuration and API schemas.
 The upgrade process may result in service downtime.
 To minimize downtime, please ensure your Istio control plane components and your applications are highly available with multiple replicas.

-In the following steps, we assume that the Istio components are installed and upgraded in the `istio-system` namespace.
+This flow assumes that the Istio components are installed and upgraded in the `istio-system` namespace.

 ## Upgrade steps